Gang Expert Witness

-As a gang expert witness, Ms. Taylor-Austin’s role is to explain to the jury the culture, hierarchy, identifiers and psychology of being in a gang.
+As a gang expert, Ms. Taylor-Austin’s role is to explain to the jury the culture, hierarchy, identifiers and psychology of being in a gang.
 She may also opine about whether a group of individuals are, in fact, a gang or an enterprise.
 Her role as a gang expert witness is a neutral one; focusing on the facts in the case and presenting an unbiased opinion.

-Ms. Taylor-Austin worked closely with gang involved youth for over a decade in Los Angeles and Connecticut and also maintains a private practice, where she counsels adolescents and adults.
+Ms. Taylor-Austin worked closely with gang involved youth for over two decades in Los Angeles and Connecticut and also maintains a private practice, where she counsels adolescents and adults.